- About the call

 - Matchmaking platform (B2Match)– create a profile and search for partners to your consortia

 In this matchmaking tool, interested parties in the call can create a profile, partner search, chat, and schedule video-meetings directly in the platform.
-The platform stays open 26 Feb – 15 April.
+The platform stays open for registration 26 Feb – 15 April.

 - LinkedIn group for self organised networking